max-hill/virus-project/readme.md

 `grep -A1 -E '>SEQ1|>SEQ2|>SEQ3' BHV1-plus-BHV5-outgroup-alignment.fasta | grep -v -- "^--$" > OUTPUT.fasta`

 This will output the dataset as `OUTPUT.fasta` to the `data/` directory.

-# Reproducible Script
-Unless otherwise noted, the following instructions are for Debian 10 Buster (Stable).
-The project (so far) is divided into three parts:

-- In Part 1, we use SplitsTree to obtain an implicit tree for the BHV1 dataset.
-- In Part 2, we use IQ-Tree in combination with data visualization software to obtain an explicit tree for the BHV1 dataset.
-- In Part 3, we will use SnappNet or NetRax to obtain a phylogeny for a subset of six taxa taken from the BHV1 dataset.

 ## Part 1.
 SplitsTree
 Here we show how to use SplitsTree to create an implicit tree (a splits tree)